‘Head South on Montgomery Street.’

 Anyone who’s ever used Google Maps walking navigation has run into this situation.
 I have, lots of times.
 In fact, it happened to me just this morning as I was hurrying to an appointment in San Francisco, one of the most difficult cities to orient yourself in, even if you’ve been going there all your life, like I have.

-Sometimes you get lucky, and you end up walking on the proper path to get you to your destination thanks to a mix of intuition and sheer luck.
+Sometimes you get lucky, and you end up walking on the proper path to get you to your destination, but it's usually thanks to a mix of intuition and sheer luck.

 Other times, you walk several yards or more in the direction you think the blue dot is telling you to go, even cross a street or two, before it reorients itself and you realize you’ve been walking the wrong way all along.

-There are few things more stressful than realizing you’ve walked in the complete opposite direction of the blue dotted line when you’re running late to a meeting.
+There are few things more frustrating than realizing you’ve walked in the complete opposite direction of the blue dotted line when you’re running late to a meeting.

 Google knows this pain all to well, and during its mega developer conference, known as Google IO 2018, this week in Mountain View, California, the company announced it’s working on a solution.

 For me, this turned out to be the most exciting thing unveiled at this year’s IO.

 AR to the rescue